Interested in applying to the NHS CEP? Here you will find key dates application guidance and FAQs.

 Am I eligible to apply?

-All NHS Staff (including NHS Scotland and Health and Social Care in Northern Ireland) and those providing NHS Services such as: GP’s, dentists, pharmacists, physios, are welcome to apply, including those in both clinical (including clinician academics who work in research/university) and non-clinical roles.
-If you are working as a locum, you can also apply.
+All NHS workforce staff (including Department of Health and Social Care, NHS Scotland, NHS in England and Health and Social Care in Northern Ireland) and those providing NHS Services such as: GP’s, dentists, pharmacists, physios, are welcome to apply, including those in both clinical (including clinician academics who work in research/university) and non-clinical roles.
+If you are working as a locum, or in a hospice you can also apply.

 Examples of those who are welcome to apply include: